learn-co-students/dsc-learn-lessons-dc-ds-career-042219/README.md

 ## The Command Line

 Before we get into data science and Jupyter Notebooks, we'll need to know a tiny bit about our command line.
 When conducting data science (or programming in general), it's important to get comfortable with the command line.
 On Mac computers, this is the terminal application.
 On Windows computers, we'll use "Git Bash".
-The command line serves as a low level interpreter through which you, the user, can send commands directly to the computer.
+The command line serves as a low-level interpreter through which you, the user, can send commands directly to the computer.
 As a computer user, you previously have probably sent commands to the computer through a graphical user interface (GUI) such as a web browser, text editor, photo editor, or any other of the myriad of computer programs now in existence.
 While the command line is initially daunting with its cryptic looking text, we will quickly see some of the many advantages it can have.

 ## Cloning Learn.co lessons to your local hard drive
 One of the many useful features of the command line will be using git to clone (download) a local copy of the curriculum hosted on learn.co.
 This will allow you to work offline and to save changes as you work through exercises and start programming!